I'm transferring to the east coast!

 I've visited Turkey, Vietnam, Cambodia (solo), Costa Rica, Brazil, Uruguay, Argentina, Bali, Thailand.
 Australia, New Zealand, China, Japan.

-Also, I've traveled through Europe (Ireland England Netherlands Switzerland Monaco Spain) and Morocco.
+Also, I've traveled throughout Europe (Ireland England Netherlands Switzerland Monaco Spain) and Morocco.
 I spent quite a bit of time in northern Italy, which was beautiful.
 And the south of France.

 Looking forward to seeing the southern parts of Italy soon.